-Federal law requires that you have at least one wearable Personal Flotation Device (PFD) of the proper size (Type I, II, III or V), for each person on board or being towed, and at least one throwable PFD (Type IV) in the boat.
-PFDs must be Coast Guard approved, in good and serviceable condition and the appropriate size for the user.
+Federal law requires that you have at least one wearable life jacket of the proper size, for each person on board or being towed, and at least one throwable Personal Flotation Device (PFD) in the boat.
+A life jacket must be Coast Guard approved, in good and serviceable condition and the appropriate size for the user.
 To meet requirements, each lifesaving device must have a current, legible USCG approval stamp permanently affixed.
 At the beginning of each season, inspect life jackets (PFDs) for damage and test for proper flotation.
 Refer to the lifejacket (PFD) manufacturer's information.

-REMEMBER - The best PFD is the one that is worn - that is, the one that can save your life.
-PFDs are intended to save lives; it is highly recommended that you and your passengers wear them while in the boat.
+REMEMBER - The best life jacket is the one that is worn - that is, the one that can save your life.
+Life jackets are intended to save lives; it is highly recommended that you and your passengers wear them while in the boat.
 Learn how to use them and adjust as necessary for comfort.
 It is especially important that children and non-swimmers wear a life jacket (PFD) at all times.
 Make certain all passengers know where life jackets are located, how to put on and properly adjust their life jackets (PFDs), and that life jackets are readily accessible at all times.

-Your dealer can help you select appropriate life jackets (PFDs) and throwable lifesaving devices for your area.
-Some PFDs are specially made for use while waterskiing or wakeboarding and are not U.S.C.G. approved.
+Your dealer can help you select appropriate life jackets and throwable lifesaving devices for your area.
+Some life jackets are specially made for use while waterskiing or wakeboarding and are not U.S.C.G. approved.
 Please check local law with respect to their use.
-Some states require children to wear a PFD at all times.
-There are four types of wearable PFDs (Type I, II, III or V) and one throwable type of PFD (Type IV) used for throwing in emergency situations.
-Examples of these USCG approved PFDS are shown below:
+Some states require children to wear a life jacket at all times.